-The funded ratio of the plan measures the ratio of net position against actuarially determined liabilities and is an indicator of the fiscal strength of the fund's ability to meet obligations to its members.
-The Fund commissioned an interim (roll-forward) valuation for 2021 and a full actuarial valuation in 2022.
-The valuation found that the funding status of the Fund as of December 31, 2022 is 64.09% compared to 63.91% on December 31, 2021 and 53.94% in 2020.
-The unfunded actuarial accrued liability was \$1.54 million on December 31, 2022, as compared to \$1.58 million on December 31, 2021 and \$2.01 million on December 31, 2020.
-This was a slight decrease of around \$38,411, or 2.43% when compared to the previous year.
-The decrease from 2021 to 2022 was due primarily to a small reduction in health care costs and steady employer contributions, despite a lack of investment performance during the year.
+The funded ratio of the plan measures the ratio of net assets against actuarially determined liabilities and is an indicator of the fiscal strength of the fund's ability to meet obligations to its members.
+The Fund commissioned a full actuarial valuation in 2022 and an interim (roll-forward) valuation for 2023.
+The valuation found that the funding status of the Fund as of December 31, 2023 is 76.91% compared to 64.09% on December 31, 2022 and 63.91% in 2021.
+The unfunded actuarial accrued liability was \$974,733 on December 31, 2023, as compared to \$1.54 million on December 31, 2022 and \$1.58 million on December 31, 2021.
+This was a drastic decrease of \$567,515, or 36.80% when compared to the previous year.
+The decrease from 2022 to 2023 was due primarily to a greater increase in realized and unrealized gains on investments, along with a small reduction in health care costs and steady employer contributions.
 In 2018 there was a change in certain actuarial assumptions, which now aligns with those used by the Illinois Municipal Retirement Fund ("IMRF").
 Those assumptions include an increase in the discount rate, a change in assumptions associated with rates of mortality, retirement, termination, disability, and participation.
 The discount rate used to calculate the actuarial accrued liability beginning in 2018 and current is 6.50%.
 Additional changes in assumptions related to updated health care costs and premiums and updated health care cost trend rates were reflected in 2022 calculations.
+No assumption changes were made in 2023 due to an interim valuation being authorized.
 For more information, please refer to the Schedule of Changes in the Employer's Net OPEB Liability included in the Required Supplementary Information section of this report.

-The assumptions used in the 2022 and 2021 actuarial valuation impact the Fund's funded ratio.
+The assumptions used in the 2023 and 2022 actuarial valuation impact the Fund's funded ratio.
 The key assumptions used in the valuation include that 1) the Fund will earn a 6.50% annual rate of return on its investments, 2) healthcare costs will increase between 4.00% and 7.00% annually over the long term, and 3) the costs of satisfying the unfunded actuarial accrued liability of the Fund will be amortized over a 15-year open period.